MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

    #.
 Add a new record to the
       ``lfric_atm/metadata/field_def_initial_diags.xml`` file based on
-      an existing diagnostic if possible.
+      an existing diagnostic if available.
    #.
 Add lines to initialise the field holding the diagnostic in the
       appropriate diagnostics initialisation module.
 Add the field to the procedure argument list.
 Typically, the modules are named